sydasif/python-book/docs/source/02_basic/01_variable.md

 is_connected = True
 ```

-You can get the data type of a variable with the `type()` function.
+You can find out the data type of a variable using the `type()` function.

 ```py
 ip_addr = "192.168.10.1"